-Project ICP researcher Jason Gibbs (Michigan State University) has co-authored two recent papers on wild bees in New York apple orchards, as part of his former work as a postdoctoral 24researcher in the Danforth lab at Cornell University.
+Project ICP researcher Jason Gibbs (Michigan State University) has co-authored two recent papers on wild bees in New York apple orchards, as part of his former work as a postdoctoral researcher in the Danforth lab at Cornell University.

 The first paper, “The challenge of accurately documenting bee species richness in agroecosystems: Bee diversity in eastern apple orchards,” led by Laura Russo (Cornell University), was published in Ecology & Evolution.
 The authors sampled bees in 28 apple orchards in western New York over 6 years.
 Despite intensive sampling (190 hours of sampling and over 11,000 collected specimens), they captured less than 75% of expected species richness at more than half of the sites, exemplifying how diverse pollinator assemblages can be challenging to thoroughly sample.
 Read more at: http://onlinelibrary.wiley.com/doi/10.1002/ece3.1582/full